 - The impact assessment on raising the EU 2030 climate target and a discussion on Europe’s contribution to implementing the Paris Agreement

-On the second day, the EU environment and climate ministers had another opportunity to take an in-depth look at the European Commission’s climate action proposals in a working session and to discuss the upcoming decisions on raising the EU 2030 climate target and on the EU's Climate Law.
+On the second day, the EU environment and climate ministers will have another opportunity to take an in-depth look at the European Commission’s climate action proposals in a working session and to discuss the upcoming decisions on raising the EU 2030 climate target and on the EU's Climate Law.